 Man is told to believe in Messiah Yahoshua (repent of unbelief, which is to believe), and then to confess Messiah before others (which is to endure in belief—taking a stand for the true Gospel of Yahoshua will typically draw the ridicule, derision, and rejection of religious folks who think their human decision is what saved them, and some passages of scripture confirmed it to them, which scripture cannot do).
 THAT IS IT!
 Man has no other duty in salvation than to believe in and confess Messiah before others (endure in belief).

-From that point, the one who has repented of his unbelief (believed) is to patiently await the giving of the covenant, just as the Israelites (symbol of Messiah’s bride) had to do once they left Egypt by the preparation of the Passover, and journeyed to the mountain.
+From that point, the one who has repented of his unbelief (believed) is to patiently await the giving of the covenant, just as the physical Jews (foreshadow of Messiah’s bride) had to do once they left Egypt by the preparation of the Passover, and journeyed to the mountain.
 That is the patience that James speaks of (the trying of one’s belief that ultimately makes him perfect and complete, lacking nothing—which is to be spiritually resurrected by the Holy Spirit).

 It is the refusal to “fall away” (Luke 8:13) or “shrink back” (Hebrews 10:39) from one’s belief, in the face of mockery and accusations from others, that will result in the END (goal) of one’s belief, which is the salvation of his soul (1 Peter 1:9).
 Christianity falsely peddles a salvation that is the beginning of someone’s belief, as if one’s belief IS salvation.
-No, belief is the first step.
-It is the Passover—the preparation for Unleavened Bread, which represents being made righteous.
+No, belief is the first step, just as Passover is the preparation before Unleavened Bread.

 By rejecting the Father’s traditions, christianity created a counterfeit of salvation—a false salvation in which mere humans openly declare that they saw others “getting saved,” simply because others made a public decision and declaration.
-What they are describing is not salvation at all, but just someone’s choice to join a club—Club Christian.
+What they are describing is not salvation at all, but just someone’s choice to join “Club Christian.”

 For more information: Top 5 Christian Salvation Myths